kljr/SpringboardVM/README.md

 - [vagrant-auto_network](https://github.com/oscar-stack/vagrant-auto_network)
 - [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater)

-Otherwise you will need to edit the vagrant_ip in local.config.yml, and update /etc/hosts to point druvmoser.dev and the other domains you create at the IP of the virtual machine.
-You can find the correct information for the hosts file by visiting the VM IP address after install.
+Otherwise you will need to edit *vagrant_ip* in `config/local.config.yml` to assign an IP Address, and update */etc/hosts* on your computer to point druvmoser.dev and the other domains you create at the IP of the virtual machine.
+You can find the correct information for the hosts file by visiting the DruVMoser's IP address after install.

 For DB backups: